Anusha0808/garden/content/posts/Propositional Logic.md

 tags:
   - logic
 ---
+## Definitions
+### What is a proposition?
+A proposition is a *"declarative sentence that is either true or false"*.
+For example - questions and commands are not propositions

+>[!caution] A proposition might also be called a statement

+### Atomic Propositions
+A statement/proposition is called atomic, if it has no connectives or quantifiers.
+It is called compound otherwise.
 ## Syntax
 infinite set of atomic propositions $\mathbb{P}= \{ p_{0}, p_{1}, ..\}$
 Two logical connectives ¬ (not) and $\vee$ (or)